Dario-Galanti/multipheno_GWAS/README.md

 SCRIPTS DESCRIPTION: <br/>
 [vcfGWAformat_IBSmx.sh](https://github.com/Dario-Galanti/multipheno_GWAS/blob/main/vcfGWAformat_IBSmx.sh)<br/>
 This script takes an imputed vcf file and does all the following processes which are useful before running GWAS:<br/>
-- It uses [PLINK](https://www.cog-genomics.org/plink/) to prune variants in strong LD and produce an Isolation By Stata matrix.<br/>
+- It uses [PLINK](https://www.cog-genomics.org/plink/) to prune variants in strong LD and produce an Isolation By State matrix.<br/>
 - It applies a stricter MAF filtering and converts the vcf to PLINK format for GWAS (this part is reference genome specific!!!)<br/>
 - It calculates the number of indipendent GWAS tests after LD pruning according to [Sobota et al. 2015[(https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4334751/).
 - Optionally, it outputs a zygosity report for all individuals.